 Mindfulness-centered, somatic & nature-based offerings for groups & individuals

-Storm building above late summer crop Val Marie, Saskatchewan
+Storm building above late summer crop Val Marie, Saskatchewan | Photo © Staci

-Lichen on rock, Mary’s Labyrinth, near Grasslands National Park
+Lichen on rock, Mary’s Labyrinth, near Grasslands National Park Photo © Staci

-Upcoming four week course
+Upcoming four week exploratory series

-Inspired by the living landscapes, animals and seasons of southern Saskatchewan, and based in integral education, eco-psychology, wisdom traditions and the contemplative & expressive arts, this four-week course is intended as a portal to greater intimacy with self, other & the ‘more-than-human’ world.
-The invitation of the course is to deepen into the magic and medicine of our longest season— to slow down, go within, and experience a sense of resilient aliveness, wonder and quiet joy.
+Inspired by the living landscapes and animals of southern Saskatchewan, integral education, eco-psychology, and the contemplative & expressive arts, this four-week course is intended as a portal to greater intimacy with self, other & the more-than-human world.
+The invitation of this course is to deepen into the felt-experience of belonging and re-membering our place in the family of things.
+Through poetry, readings, discussions, creative and meditative experiential exercises in nature, we’ll explore our innate capacity for presence and connection.
+Moving away from the idea of a separate self, we’ll cultivate relationship with our inner and outer landscapes, and the mystery that holds it all.

 Mindfulness-centered, somatic, nature-based practices, workshops & counseling